Hotel Torni: History

 The spirit of modernity was also captured by the extraordinary scheme devised in 1930, when, during the hotel's construction, an access structure was erected on the roof.
 This was intended to allow docking for the airship Graf Zeppelin, which visited Helsinki on 24 September 1930.
 The idea was that the airship might alight upon the roof of Torni, whereupon its passengers could descend by ladder and proceed to the bar for a cocktail.
 The mooring was never realised, yet the passage built for this purpose remains visible in the ceiling of the Ateljee Bar, which now occupies the rooftop space.

 It is allegedly the place where the murder of the Mata Hari-like Minna Craucher was planned in 1932.

 During the Winter War, the hotel became the base of numerous foreign correspondents.
 The hotel served the needs of air defense during the Second World War, when members of the Finnish women's paramilitary organization Lotta Svärd used it as a watchtower to spot Soviet bombers.
 Immediately after the cessation of the war, Hotelli Torni served as the headquarters of the Allied Control Commission monitoring Finnish compliance with the obligations of the Moscow Armistice.
 It became known as a center of culinary excellence.

-In 1948, the hotel was returned from the Control Commission to the newly established company Liikemieshotellit Oy.
-Under the direction of the businessman Jorma Soiro, a splendid new era began for Torni.
-Soiro was an ingenious hotel manager who introduced the concept of "always something new at Torni."

-In the 1950s, Torni's cabinet rooms became a favoured meeting place for entertainers and public figures of the era.
-Among the personalities frequently seen there were the quizmaster Tauno Rautiainen, the film director Aarne Tarkas, journalists Jaakko Jahnukainen and Matti Jämsä, as well as the celebrated singer Olavi Virta.
+Among the personalities frequently seen there were the quizmaster Tauno Rautiainen.

-Artists frequented the cabinet rooms and restaurants of Torni, leaving behind a wealth of visual art and fragments of world literature.
-The tradition of collecting art has continued at Torni to this very day.
-Each year, new works are acquired from the changing exhibitions at the Ateljee Bar.
-Unique artworks can be found throughout the building.

-From 1950 to 1970, Torni was a gastronomic trendsetter throughout Finland.
-In 1953, Finland's first Chinese restaurant opened in Torni, allowing Helsinki residents to indulge in delicacies such as bird's nest soup and spring rolls.

-Lee Harvey Oswald, who would later assassinate John F. Kennedy, stayed in the hotel from 10 to 11 October 1959, while on his way to defect to the USSR.
+Lee Harvey Oswald, the assassin of John F. Kennedy, stayed in the hotel from 10 to 11 October 1959, while on his way to defect to the USSR.

 Actor Roger Moore stayed at the hotel during his visit to Finland in his capacity as a UNICEF Goodwill Ambassador in 1993.

-Numerous distinguished guests have enjoyed the bohemian, international atmosphere of Hotel Torni, ranging from royalty and film stars to writers and visual artists.